1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Applicants must live in one of New York City's five boroughs.
-The group or project must be "community-oriented" with two or more volunteers, not profit-generating, and be a nonprofit or grassroots volunteer group.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Applicants must live in one of New York City's five boroughs.
+Their group or project must be 'community-oriented' with two or more volunteers, not profit-generating, and be a nonprofit or grassroots volunteer group.
+The group or project budget must be less than $250,000 (schools and school programs are exempt), and it must not be an affiliate or chapter of a larger organization, or promote religious, political, or any other ideology.
+Confirm the full requirements in the official notice before applying.

-The current target date is July 27, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Community Leaders Grants are due July 27, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.